 An underlying assumption when using mark-recapture methodologies to estimate growth is that the act of tagging does not disrupt the growth of the individual.
-Estimates of individual growth between marking and recapture this study that have exclusively utilized a direct aging approach.
+Estimates of individual growth between marking and recapture in this study are consistent with studies that have exclusively utilized a direct aging approach.
 Had surgical implantation of marker tags disrupted individual growth, one would anticipate recapture sizes consistently less than those predicted with growth parameters from otolith-based studies.
 This was not the case.

 The recapture rate in this study was approximately 10%.
-Low recapture rates may have been the result of large population sizes, shy behavior of individuals following tagging, or high mortality of tagged individuals due to predation, barotrauma, or other factors of disproportionate mortality.
+Low recapture rates may have been the result of large population sizes, hook shy behavior of individuals following tagging, or high mortality of tagged individuals due to predation, barotrauma, or other factors of disproportionate mortality.
 The effort to obtain each data point was roughly ten times that required by other approaches, however analysis of data is substantially less involved than some other methods and describe observed growth which is useful for validating growth estimates.

-Bayesian and aximum likelihood fitting methods produced similar growth parameter estimates.
+Bayesian and maximum likelihood fitting methods produced similar growth parameter estimates.
 The similarity between parameters estimated by Model 1, where individual variability was accounted for in both K and L∞ terms and Model 2, where K was fixed indicate that the primary source of individual variability is the L∞ term.
 These results were consistent with previous studies of growth in other species indicating that models accounting for individual variability in both terms provided the best fit but accounting for individual variation in only the L∞ term produces parameter estimates still sufficient to describe growth while significantly reducing the computational complexity required for maximum likelihood estimation.
 Models 5-11 were evaluated under these parameter assumptions.
-Model 5 and Model 2 were structurally in their treatment of L∞ and K and the data arameters estimated by odels 1 and 2 were contained within the 95% confidence intervals of Model 5.
+Model 5 and Model 2 were structurally consistent in their treatment of L∞ and K and the data used to estimate these parameters.
+Parameters estimated by Models 1 and 2 were contained within the 95% confidence intervals of Model 5.

 Information from older age classes was very important for grounding the upper end of the growth curve.
-Recent work on otoliths using lead-radium and bomb-radiocarbon dating indicate that can live in excess of 45 years (Andrews et al. 2012).
+Recent work on P. filamentosus otoliths using lead-radium and bomb-radiocarbon dating indicate that P. filamentosus can live in excess of 45 years (Andrews et al. 2012).
 The use of tagging data exclusively in Model 5 resulted in estimates of L∞ lower than all previous studies where growth was fit as a function of age.
 This is likely due to underrepresentation of the largest size classes in the tagging data resulting in growth curves that asymptote prematurely.
 The tagging data described here includes P. filamentosus with fork lengths at capture spanning 19.1 - 52.8 cm (mean = 32.9, s.d. = 5.08).
 Using growth parameters estimated in this study, this data corresponds to fish mean ages between 1.5 and 7 years (Figure 4).
 Incorporating the information of larger individuals from length-at-age data resulted in larger estimates of L∞ and smaller estimates of K that better predicted length at recapture.